PlasmaPy/plasmapy.github.io/meetings/weekly/index.md

 [calendar].
 Any last minute changes will be posted on our [Matrix chat].

+In the summer of 2023, we will not have community meetings on June 13 & 27; July 4, 18, & 25; and August 15.

 We will usually not hold community meetings on [federal holidays] in the US, the last two Tuesdays of December, the first Tuesday of January, or during the [APS DPP meeting].